Canada, British Columbia: Okanagan & Kettle Valley Railway Bike Tour

 Penticton, Skaha Meadows, and the vineyards of Oliver ~68km

 Ride along the Naramata Bench into Penticton.
 From Skaha Meadows golf course, just south of Penticton, ride on a combination of the Kettle Valley Railway and Green Lake Road.
-The views of Skaha Lake are gorgeous, and the swimming opportunities help keep you cool.
-Ride through the hills past glacial lakes on Green Lake Road, and descend to Oliver where your fabulous hotel awaits you.
-Enjoy an afternoon stroll through the vineyards or bike with ease to other wineries in the area.
+The views of Skaha Lake are gorgeous and the swimming opportunities help keep you cool.
+Ride through the hills past glacial lakes on Green Lake Road, and descend to Oliver.
+Enjoy an afternoon stroll or bike with ease to wineries in the area.
 BD.

 Winery Cycling loop; up to 40 km; Golden Mile hiking trail; 10km